Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 Can You Spray Paint Wood Without Sanding or Priming?

-The purpose of sanding is to remove imperfections, even out the surface, and remove previous finish (if any).
+The purpose of sanding is to remove imperfections, even out the surface, and remove the previous finish (if any).
 The purpose of the primer is to cover the imperfections, fill holes on the surface, and provide a flat texture (undercoat) for the paint to stick to.

 The surface will be riddled with imperfections and holes if you don’t sand and prime it.
-If you paint over a surface with imperfections, the finish won’t be smooth and in rare cases it will peel off.
+If you paint over a surface with imperfections, the finish won’t be smooth, and in rare cases, it will peel off.

 You can skip applying primer for the following things.